bartekpacia/garden/posts/google-osbp-2024.md

 My journey with contributing to Flutter started with me working at LeanCode on the [Patrol](https://github.com/leancodepl/patrol) project.
-Because we had to do things that no one ever did in Flutter ecosystem[^1], we naturally discovered a lot of problems (both in Flutter and surrounding tooling) – and I always strived to report every single one of them[^2].
+Because we had to do things that no one had done before in Flutter ecosystem[^1], we naturally discovered a lot of problems (both in Flutter itself and the tools surrounding it) – and I always strived to report every single one of them[^2].
 After a few months, I realized I had created a few dozen issues.

 Somewhere around that time (that is, end of 2022), I also got pretty interested in build systems, and specifically, in Gradle (don't ask me why, it just happened).
 I think I read its docs a few times during the winter break, and realy liked it.

-I then noticed that Gradle in Flutter (`flutter.groovy`) wasn't doing some things suboptimally, or in a deprecated way, and I submitted some simple fixes.
-Then I went on to do more and more complicated things.
+I then noticed some Gradle warnings whenever I was running `flutter build apk`.
+It was a minor warning, something related to using deprecated Gradle features that would be removed in the subsequent major release.
+I had seen them countless times before and they never made sense to me – but now, armed with knowledge of Gradle, I understood what was happening and [went on to fix it].

+I then started reading Gradle source code inside Flutter repo [the gigantic `flutter.gradle` file](gradlefile), understanding how it works, and fixing more and more small problems, deprecations, etc. In the beginning it sure wasn't much, but it was honest work.

 # What I did

-I made various contributions across 3 repositories in the Flutter org (click on the links to see them):
+During the last year, I made various contributions across 3 repositories in the Flutter org (click on the links to see them):

 - [flutter/flutter](https://github.com/flutter/flutter/issues?q=author%3Abartekpacia+)
 - [flutter/engine](https://github.com/flutter/engine/pulls?q=author%3Abartekpacia)